matplotlib/mplcairo/README.rst

 .. [#] cairo 1.11.4 added mesh gradient support (used by ``draw_quad_mesh()``).

-   (cairo 1.15.4 added support for PDF metadata and links; the presence of this feature is detected at runtime.)
+   cairo 1.15.4 added support for PDF metadata and links; the presence of this feature is detected at runtime.

+   cairo 1.17.1 (currently cairo master) added support for floating point surfaces, usable with ``mplcairo.set_options(float_surface=True)``.

 On Fedora, the package is available as `python-mplcairo <fedora-package_>`_.